adzialocha/splitter-orchester/README.md

 ### Vercel

-1. Run `npm run vercel` to initialize and deploy the project, you can alternatively do this through the Vercel web dashboard.
+1. Run `yarn vercel` to initialize and deploy the project, you can alternatively do this through the Vercel web dashboard.
 2. After setup you can run the following (optional) commands for deployment:

     ```bash